Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 1. First Impressions

-The first rule of first impressions is to not try to impress.
+The first rule: don’t try to impress.

 Charlie says you must hit 4 key emotions to make a great first impression: